Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 “Why not just use a single piece of iron?
 Wouldn’t that be stronger and simpler?”

 This is a very pertinent question.
-Intuitively, a solid piece of iron does indeed have many advantages:
+Intuitively speaking, a solid piece of iron does indeed have many advantages:

 · High mechanical strength: Will not loosen, will not delaminate.